centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-stormshield-api.md

 ## Prerequisites

-To monitor, a user with read privileges on API is required.
+To monitor, a user with read privileges on the API is required.

 ## Setup